davidcasr/notebooks-oil-and-gas/README.md

 Exploration of data and technologies of the oil and gas sector

 01 - Introduction to Welly
-02 - Introduction to Lasio.
+02 - Introduction to Lasio

 ## Installation